BITSS/ACRE/02_structure_of_excercise.md

                           └───[data] analysis_data02.csv
                              └───[code] data_cleaning02.R
                                 └───[data] admin_01raw.csv
+        For more examples of diagrams connecting final output to inital raw data, [see here](CREATE FILE).
       - Assess the current [level](README.md#levels-of-computational-reproducibility) of computational reproducibility of each output

             | output_name | level | name_description_of_missing_files |